walquis/git-basics-team-project/thebook/src/prework.md

 Explore some [Unix/Shell Concepts](unix-shell-concepts.md).
 I *may* touch on these briefly in class.
 Feel free to google around on your own; focus on bash shell concepts, especially I/O redirection, process hierarchy and management, and environment variables.

-If you really want to go deep before class starts, [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified) will give you a head-start on some of the core class material.
+If you want to go deep before class starts, [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified) will give you a head-start on some of the core class material.